lawcal/sp500-components-history/README.md

     - If the symbol is removed shortly after, it will be omitted from the components history.
     - Furthermore, if a symbol is reinstated after a short time compared to the latest removal date, the old entry is restored with the removal date cleared.
 11. Company changes ticker symbol.
 Example: [FB to META](https://en.wikipedia.org/w/index.php?title=List_of_S%26P_500_companies&oldid=1092243288)
-    - The revision date is saved when a symbol is first added under "created_at".
-This facilitates filtering out the new symbol when the change hasn't yet occurred on a particular date.
+    - All new symbols when first recorded are assigned a creation date set to the revision date.
+This facilitates filtering out the new symbol if the change hasn't occurred on a historical date.
     - This is a best effort approach as it's possible for the old and new symbol's date ranges to overlap.
     - Except for symbol aliases, the system treats each unique symbol as an independent entry.
 It does not have the concept of symbol changes.